Brey-Sanchez/Data-Science-Portfolio/Data Analysis - Data Visualization/NBA shots analysis/Description.md

 Hello again!

 This R project is (mostly) a visual analysis of the NBA shots dataset that can be found on this [GitHub page](https://github.com/DomSamangy/NBA_Shots_04_22).
+This dataset contains all shots taken from the 2003-04 season to 2021-22.

 There are some interesting trends uncovered as well as some ideas for future analysis!

 You can find the full R script with outputs in this folder.